 For full disclosure, I was a Christadelphian for the first 50 years of my life before becoming very disenchanted with the faith somewhere just prior to 2017.
 Initially, I was very confused and I guess tried to power on through, reading a lot and writing a lot.
 Then around 2017, I attended a retreat based around John Eldredge’s Wild at Heart that seriously challenged my academic faith.

 In some respects and trying not to be too hard on myself, I could have fit 2 Tim 3‘s “Having a form of Godliness but denying the power thereof…”.
 I was very intellectual about my faith but I think I struggled to let it reach my heart and truly inform my daily living.
 I wasn’t bad.
 I just didn’t really pursue holiness as a life passion.

-I have joined a Baptist Church and over the last couple of years, I have been delving deeply into my belief structure.
+I have joined a Baptist Church though I would not necessarily represent that I belong to that denomination as such and over the last couple of years, I have been delving deeply into my belief structure.
 The biggest learning I have experienced over the last year or so is the release of my academic faith and the acceptance of God into my heart.
 I haven’t turned off my brain, but I am working very hard to focus more on my experience of God.